 Eco/Frugal idea for today Baby wash!
 Did you know babies do not even need baby wash.
 Water just plain water is all they need to stay clean at least until they get mobile and start getting into stuff:D After that using a gentle cleansing agent works great.
 I like Earth Mama Angel Baby baby wash it smells like an orange creamsicle yummy!

 Eco/Frugal idea for today!
 Facial scrub, 1 cup brown sugar 1/2 cup oil (jojoba, almond, olive, etc.).
 Mix together in a glass jar until they reach desired consistency.
 You can add essential oils and vitamin E as well.
 Sugar scrubs can go rancid so only make as much as you will use in a few weeks time.

 Feet!
-I have clients ask if It is sometimes gross to massage other people feet.
+I have clients ask if it is sometimes gross to massage other people's feet.
 NO!
 I love working on feet.
 Every client gets a nice hot towel wrapped around their feet which works great to clean them off and get them nice and relaxed.
 Then I do a mini reflexology treatment, where I work on the foot in different ways to help restore balance to the whole body.
-Add on a foot scrub using Malie Organic mango body polish and Marine pedi-balm and your feet will feel soft and smooth.
+Add on a foot scrub and Marine Pedi-balm and your feet will feel soft and smooth.

-Last night Q my 10 yr old came down shortly after he had gone to
+Last night Q, my 10 year old, came down shortly after he had gone to

 bed and told me his room did not feel right.
 I did not understand what he meant

 and went up to his room to talk to him and put him back to bed.
 He told me it

 He has only had his own room for about 5 months, he was very excited to

 get his own room and his older brother C had his own room about 10 years old as well and